christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

     \label{table:facts-strong-consistency}
 \end{table}

 The linearizability constraints can be further hardened, resulting in _strict consistency_.
 While linearizability takes overlapping operations in a relaxed way, as illustrated in figure \ref{fig:consistency-ordering-linearizable-write-overlap}, strict consistency does not give that freedom.
-Overlapped operations also need to be ordered in strict real time order by the time of their invocation.
+Overlapped operations also need to be ordered in strict real-time order by the time of their invocation.
 In practice, strict consistency is hard to implement and is rarely necessary for practical use cases, hence it is reduced to a theoretical basis only.

 <!-- Sequential -->
-\paragraph{Sequential Consistency.}
+##### Sequential Consistency.

 <!-- This allows systems to acknowledge a write earlier than it has been accepted by a majority. ?? -->